coyorkdow/closure/README.md

 ## Basic Usage

-Use Closure like std::function.
-Store the function pointer or any callable object (include lambda).
+Use like `std::function`.
+Store a function pointer or any callable object (including pointer to member function).
 ```C++
 int calculate_sum(const std::string& exp) {
   int ans = 0;